deriv-com/perl-WebService-Async-Segment/README.md

 It requires their ownership to be taken by the caller properly; For example:

 ```
-#it is harmful to write:
+#it is potentially harmful to write:
 # $segment->identify();
 # return;